jackocnr/intl-tel-input/README.md

 http://bluefieldscom.github.io/intl-tel-input/

 ## Getting started
-Add the stylesheet in your &lt;head&gt; section, and add the script file at the end of your &lt;body&gt;.
-You will also need to have jQuery included somewhere.
+You will need to include the following files from the build/ directory: *intlTelInput.css*, *flags16.png* and *intlTelInput.min.js*.
+You will also need jQuery.
 You will then be able to initialise the plugin on your input using the main intlTelInput() function.
 See below.
 ```html
 <html>
   <head>